murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Witchcairn/Core Rules.md

 4. **Risk** - What's at risk with this action?
 If there is no risk, there is no roll.
 5. **Impact** - The consequences of the action, honoring the intent, cost, and risks.

 This sequence of events can be shorted to **ILCRI**.
-You can easily remember this with the following mnemonic: 'Intent, Leverage, Cost, Risk, Impact.'
+You can easily remember this with the following mnemonic: '*Intent, Leverage, Cost, Risk, Impact.*'

 ### Saves
 The main roll in the game is the Save.
 You don't make a Save to see if you can do something, you make a Save **to avoid risk or harm** when you do something.
 If you take an action that doesn't have any risk involved, you don't need to roll a Save - you can just do it.
 Saves are made with one of the three attributes: VIG, CLA, or SPI.